matt-allan/container/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Build Status][ico-travis]][link-travis]

 Container is a lightweight dependency injection container.
-It's compatible with [container-interop](https://github.com/container-interop/container-interop), so you can use it with lots of different projects out of the box.
+It's compatible with the [PSR-11 container interface](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md), so you can use it with lots of different projects out of the box.

 The container is really simple; It's basically an array of identifier => callable mappings, and the callable is invoked to get the resulting object.